'MILF Manor' is queasy reality TV, but that hasn't stopped people from talking about it - KTVZ

 TLC’s “MILF Manor” isn’t marketed as a horror show.
 The new series appears to the innocent eye as a predictably campy dating show starring eight older women (the titular MILFS) looking to find love with a bunch of younger men in some anonymous tropical locale.

 Then, the twists start coming like an M. Night Shyamalan movie: The crop of boy toys are actually the sons of the MILFs, meaning both mother and son are forced to witness their respective budding May-December romances.
-In one of the first episodes, the group plays a game where the blindfolded women have to identify their own sons by fondling the men’s abs.
-You can almost hear the Hitchcockian violins screech in the background as a young man tells the camera how his mother always got attention because her “headlights were always on.”
+In one of the first episodes, the blindfolded women have to identify their own sons by fondling the men’s abs.
+You can almost hear the Hitchcockian violins screech in the background as a young man tells the camera how his mother always got attention because her “headlights are always on.”

-“Well, you certainly didn’t mind sucking on them as a baby,” she replies.
-“You were thirsty.”
+“It didn’t bother you when you were a baby sucking on them,” she replies.
+“You were really thirsty.”

 It’s a lot.
 Too much, it seems, for even some of the most gleefully debased reality TV devotees.
 (TLC and CNN share parent company Warner Bros.
 Discovery.)